raylaijh/raylaijh.github.io.test/_posts/2020-07-24-vault-pki-ocp.md

   * Running OpenShift cluster
   * Helm CLI installed (Refer [here][helm-ocp-install] to learn how to install Helm CLI on OpenShift 4)

+Helm is a package manager that installs and configures all the necessary components to run Vault in several different modes.
+To install Vault via the Helm chart in the next step requires that you are logged in as administrator within a project.

 In my example, the following versions of OpenShift and Helm installed are as follows:

 ```css